Category Archives: Royal Deaths and Illnesses

 The assassin, Abdul Khaliq. source: Wikipedia

-With the gun wrapped in a handkerchief in his pocket, Khaliq waited until the King entered the garden where the ceremony was taking place.
+With the gun wrapped in a handkerchief in his pocket, Khaliq waited until King Mohammed Nadir Shah entered the garden where the ceremony was taking place.
 As the King approached the students, Khaliq drew the gun and fired several shots.
 The first hit the King in the mouth, the second in his heart, and the third through his lung.
 A fourth shot was also fired, striking a guard who was rushing to subdue the assassin.

 For more information see: Wikipedia: Abdul Khaliq

-What happened to The King?
+What happened to Mohammed Nadir Shah?

 Tomb of Mohammed Nadir Shah

-Mohammed Nadir Shah died instantly from the gunshots.
+King Mohammed Nadir Shah died instantly from the gunshots.
 He was succeeded by his son, Mohammed Zahir Shah, who would become the last King of Afghanistan, reigning from 1933 until the overthrow of the Afghani monarchy in 1973.

 What happened to Abdul Khaliq?

 Following the assassination, Khaliq was quickly apprehended and imprisoned.
 Tortured by the guards, he named several of his family members as accomplices, although this claim has been questioned by surviving members of his family.
-Along with 16 family members, Khaliq was sentenced to death by hanging at the Deh Mazang prison.
+Along with sixteen family members, Khaliq was sentenced to death by hanging at the Deh Mazang prison.
 However, only sixteen nooses were prepared.
 On December 18, 1933, Khaliq and his family members were led to the prison yard to be hanged.
 Instead, however, Khaliq was tortured to death in front of the others, before they were then hanged.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.